Skip Ribbon Commands

 What is Ultrasound?

-An ultrasound scan uses high frequency sound waves which are transmitted into the body when a scanning probe is placed on the skin.
-This enables the ultrasound machine to produce live real-time images of your internal organs.
+An ultrasound scan involves the transmission of high frequency sound waves into the body, while a scanning probe is placed on the skin to receive sound waves that are reflected from organs within the body.
+This enables the ultrasound machine to produce real-time images of your internal organs.

-Ultrasound is commonly used to scan the organs and blood vessels in the body to detect abnormalities.
-Ultrasound scans can also assess the abnormalities in the muscles, tendons and ligaments.
-Ultrasound of the breast is often used as an initial or early diagnostic tool to assess the size and shape of breast lumps, and to determine whether they are potential tissue growths or fluid-filled cysts.
+Ultrasound scans are commonly used to scan the organs and blood vessels in the body to detect abnormalities.
+These scans can also assess abnormalities in the muscles, tendons, and ligaments.
+Breast ultrasound scans are often used as an initial or early diagnostic tool to assess the size and shape of breast lumps, and to determine whether they are potential tissue growths or fluid-filled cysts.

 Is Ultrasound Safe?

-Ultrasound is one of the safest imaging techniques as it does not involve radiation.
-It is always the first imaging technique to be considered for pregnant women.
+Ultrasound scans are one of the safest imaging techniques as it does not involve radiation.
+It is even safe for pregnant women and is usually the first choice for them.

 Examples of US Scans: